 Lugs | Water Resistant | Speed Hooks | Leather |$199

 After testing 5 different barefoot hiking boots my top pick for quality, comfort and functionality is the Joe Nimble WanderToes (US shop).
-International customers can purchase from Joe Nimble’s main site.
+International customers can purchase from Joe Nimble’s main site and get 10% off with code

 This boot has a wide spacious toe box, is soft and flexible, and fits a wide range of feet.
 The WanderToes has the most barefoot feel while still being super high quality and actually useful for hiking.